UX Value As A Tool For Prioritizing Bugs

 This article was written by Silvana Churruca between 2011-2014.
 Silvana is a UX Designer & Researcher with a strong multidisciplinary background: starting with Graphic Design, Arts and Communications, and later specializing in Cognitive Systems and Interactive Media, Product and Project Design Management and Communication Design Theory.
 Follow Silvana on her LinkedIn.

-In daily agile development experience, sometime as a UX responsible it is quite difficult to follow the track to everythings is happened with the product and make sure that the user’s voice is there when needed.
-In my own experience bug assessment is a tricky one, especially if you are in a early development stage of a product.
-So trying to find a quick and practical way to measure a bug relevance from user experience point of view but also business/product goals, I develop this matrix for my own.
-After many bugs turn out to work quite good and result very practical both for me as the PO (Product Owner).
-So, Why don’t try it yourself?
+In daily agile development experience, sometimes as a UX responsible, it isn't easy to follow the track to everything that has happened with the product and ensure that the user’s voice is there when needed.
+In my own experience, bug assessment is a tricky one, especially if you are in a product's early development stage.
+To find a quick and practical way to measure a bug relevance from a user experience point of view and business/product goals, I develop this matrix for my own.
+After many bugs, this turns out to work quite well, and the result is efficient both for me as the PO (Product Owner).
+So, Why don’t you try it yourself?

 - UXValue is a number resulting from the relation between Severity and Impact.

 - How problematic is the issue?
 Impedes the completion of a task or adds difficulty to the user task) Significantly affects the brand or product image?

 - And finally, is the issue part of a critical process/functionality for the product?
 Or is it a secondary/tertiary feature?.

 - UXValue has four dimensions: Critical, High, Medium, and Low.
 And can be expressed on a 100-point scale.

 Why use it?